-We’re proud to announce that the one and only public marina in Palm Beach is underway with a brilliant new master plan that works in harmony with the Town’s ethos, style, and quality of life.
-It includes a $40 million renovation and improvements to transform the old Town Docks into a world-class yacht center that will welcome vessels from 60 to 294'.
+The one and only public marina in Palm Beach completed a $40 million transformation of the old Town Docks in 2021 with a brilliant new master plan that works in harmony with the Town’s ethos, style, and quality of life.

 Mike Horn serves as the veteran Dockmaster for the Town of Palm Beach Marina.
 With over 25 years in the South Florida marine industry, Mike is a dependable and industrious leader who is noted for his customer- centric focus.